 It’s a question I get asked all the time at the nursery: Do you need to water your garden in winter?

-You should plan on watering about twice a month during the winter.
-Because it’s so infrequent compared to the spring and summer, you might want to make sure to note it down on the family calendar or your daily planner.
+You should plan on watering once or twice a month during the winter.
+Because that watering schedule is so infrequent, you might want to put it in your day planner.
 And, of course, you’ll be watering by hand since you should have winterized any drip irrigation system you have.

-So how much water is enough during the winter?
+Another question we get a lot is how much water is enough during the winter.
 It depends on the size of the tree, shrub or perennial plant and whether it is new or well-established.